workhorsy/comic_book_reader/README.md

 * Object URLS are silently corrupted after many pages are created (chrome only)
 * Thumb nails are too small on a high dpi screen
 * cant touch scroll the page selector (chrome)
-* Multi touch input twitches the screen

-# TODO Mouse UI:
-* Add the "Experimental" text to the background of the mouse UI mode.
-* Errors do not show up.
-* The prev and next buttons should be disabled when there is no comic loaded.
-* Loading the second comic from the open menu, fails.
-* When the UI clears all the data, it resets the UI to touch mode.
-Don't reset the UI mode.
-* Add a library menu
-* Add a page menu
-* Add a zoom slider in the bottom right corner

 # TODO Small:
 * Add an option to disable user counter